 Sign #3: You don't know why you are losing customers.

 Are you continually losing customers?
 Are they fleeing to a new competitor in your area but you don't know why?
 This is typically a sign of larger problems with your customer experience (CX).

 Perhaps it's your poor customer service, your long lines, or your increasing hiked prices.
-Perhaps it is something else?

 You'll have your gut feelings but you'll never truly know unless you survey your customers to find out why.
-Maybe there you'll find out long lines make a positive impact on your brand because it creates a perception of quality and demand.
+Maybe you'll find out long lines make a positive impact on your brand because it creates a perception of quality and demand.